 How to Prevent Rust in Coolant From Forming?

-Here are a few of our best tips.
+Here are a few of my best tips.

 - Check coolant levels frequently.
 If it needs to be topped off, fill it with the appropriate fluid.